 7. Be smart

 You are a developer, which means your time is expensive.
 Working “a lot” in this situation is not necessarily something to brag about, because if you deliver the same amount of output as somebody who spends less time on it, it will be you on the losing end.
+You can go back and revise your steps if you're using a computer monitoring software which takes screenshots and keeps track of time you spent in different apps.

 So, what do you do when you encounter a complicated, time consuming problem?
 Here are some answers from several experienced developers: